Funeral Songs for Mom in 2025

 What are the most popular funeral songs for a mom?

-The most requested songs for a mom's funeral include "Amazing Grace", "Tears in Heaven", "You Raise Me Up".
+The most requested songs for a mom's funeral include "Amazing Grace", "Precious Lord, Take My Hand", "In My Life".
 These songs resonate because they capture the unique bond and memories shared.

 Should I choose songs my mom loved or songs about them?